 Lauren is a former Division I athlete who has published two books: The Rain Forest Awakenings and The Thoughtless Revolution.
 Lauren has been featured in ABC Good Morning, TIME, BBC World Sports, Huffington Post, MASHABLE, COSMO, Curve Magazine, Out Magazine, The Denver Post and countless others.

-Tyler Ford is an award-winning nonbinary advocate, writer, and speaker, whose creative and critical writing on queer and trans identity inspires, comforts, and challenges a diverse spectrum of audiences.
-Crowned one of Dazed’s 100 visionary talents shaping youth culture in 2016, and writing for publications including the Guardian, Poetry Magazine, Rookie, V Magazine, and MTV ; Tyler’s sphere of influence is wide, reaching hundreds of thousands of people and helping LGBTQ+ folks feel more equipped to express themselves with confidence.
-From SXSW to Columbia University to Stadtkuratorin Hamburg, Tyler’s speaking engagements and performances are known to galvanize and educate.
-Recently honored at the Village Voice Pride Awards as the “young person who best represents the future of LGBTQ+ advancement,” the 27-year-old uses their unstoppable voice, passion, and heart to uplift and advocate for queer and trans individuals worldwide.
-Tyler was a Grand Marshal at New York City Pride in June 2018 and is currently an editor at Condé Nast’s LGBTQ+ platform, them.
+Tyler Ford is an editor and award-winning nonbinary advocate whose creative and critical writing on queer and trans identity inspires and challenges a diverse spectrum of audiences.
+Formerly the deputy editor of Condé Nast’s them., Tyler has also worked as a research editor at The New York Times, and was a Grand Marshal of NYC Pride 2018.
+Their sphere of influence is wide, reaching millions of readers and helping LGBTQ+ people feel more equipped to express themselves with confidence.
+Honored at the 2017 Village Voice Pride Awards as the “young person who best represents the future of LGBTQ+ advancement,” the 29-year-old uplifts and advocates for queer and trans people worldwide.

 Kristin Russo is a writer, speaker, educator and consultant with a focus on Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) issues.
-She is the CEO and Editor-in-Chief of LGBTQ organizations Everyone Is Gay & My Kid Is Gay, and authored This is a Book for Parents of Gay Kids (Chronicle, 2014).
-She worked as host and producer of First Person, a video series on gender and sexuality from PBS Digital and WNET, and holds a Master’s in Gender Studies from the CUNY Graduate Center.
+She co-founded of LGBTQ organizations Everyone Is Gay & My Kid Is Gay, and authored This is a Book for Parents of Gay Kids (Chronicle, 2014).
+She worked as host and producer of First Person, a video series on gender and sexuality from PBS Digital and WNET, and serves as the co-director A-Camp from 2016 – 2019.
+She holds a Master’s in Gender Studies from the CUNY Graduate Center.

-She has spoken at hundreds of universities nationwide including Harvard, Stanford, and NYU, has worked with large-scale companies such as Tumblr & Bloomberg on diversity inclusion, and works with local businesses with her ongoing OUR Restroom initiative to take gender markers off of single stall restrooms.
+She has spoken at hundreds of universities nationwide including Harvard, Stanford, and NYU, has worked with large-scale companies such as Tumblr & Bloomberg on diversity inclusion.

 Anthony P. Vavasis, MD, AAHIVS